 7. Enroll Employees into a Two-Factor Authentication System

 Create a two-factor authentication (2FA) system to secure all login pages on your website.
-Make sure that pages can only be accessed after the user enters a one-time password sent to their registered cell phone number.
+Please make sure that pages can only be accessed after the user enters a one-time password sent to their registered cell phone number.

 When multiple failed login attempts are detected, IP addresses should be blocked and carefully examined.
 This technique will help even remote employees become more organized and attentive.
 Furthermore, it will allow you to monitor their activity.

-The trend of remote working is becoming more popular, which increases employers’ responsibility to provide all necessary conditions for it.
-That is why it is critical to develop a dependable organizational infrastructure that allows for the control of each employee while also providing them with the opportunity to work safely.
+The trend of remote working is becoming increasingly popular, which in turn increases employers’ responsibility to provide all necessary conditions for it.
+That is why it is crucial to establish a dependable organizational infrastructure that enables the effective management of each employee while also providing a safe working environment.

 Measuring Training Effectiveness